patopitaluga/catpad/README.md

 The Catpad is my own button panel: a "hacked" numeric keypad designed for web developing like a boss.
 It's the coolest, laziest, most ridiculous way to type keyboard shortcuts with a single key.

-It uses AutoHotkey, a free, open-source custom scripting language aplication.
+It uses AutoHotkey, a free, open-source key remapping utility with a custom scripting language.

 ### Installation:
 Install https://autohotkey.com/ if necessary.